alongubkin/phonertc/README.md

 ### Features

-* Completely open source
+* Completely open source.
-* Android and iOS support
+* Android and iOS support.
-* Simple JavaScript API
+* Simple JavaScript API.
-* Video and voice chat
+* Video and voice chat.
-* Use your own servers without relying on any third-party
+* Use your own servers without relying on any third-party.

 ### How does PhoneRTC differ from OpenTok, Weemo, etc?